Your pet is part of your family. Together, you can be a vital part of your community.

 Train

-Teaching your pet basic commands not only helps you build a pet-positive community; understanding simple cues like “sit” and “stay” can help save their life in an emergency situation.
+Teaching your pet basic cues not only helps you build a pet-positive community; understanding simple cues like “sit” and “stay” can help save their life in an emergency situation.

-When considering a new pet, do your research to make an informed decision, and choose one that’s a good fit for your home and lifestyle.
-Be ready to care for the pet throughout their entire life.
+When considering a new pet, seek out resources to make an informed decision, and choose one that’s a good fit for your home and lifestyle.

 Love